DavidRC-Projects/Rehab_Metrics/README.md

 8. Program Controls & Error Handling
 Users can quit anytime by typing "quit".

-All inputs are automatically validated.

-Invalid entries trigger error messages and retry prompts.

 The user receives clear feedback after each step.